southerncoder/memorizz/README.md

 </div>

 > **⚠️ IMPORTANT WARNING ⚠️**
 >
 > **MemoRizz is an EXPERIMENTAL library intended for EDUCATIONAL PURPOSES ONLY.**
 >
 > **Do NOT use in production environments or with sensitive data.**
 >
 > This library is under active development, has not undergone security audits, and may contain bugs or breaking changes in future releases.

 ## Overview

 **MemoRizz is a memory management framework for AI agents designed to create memory-augmented agents with explicit memory type allocation based on application mode.**

-The framework enables developers to build context-aware agents capable of sophisticated information retrieval and storage.
+The framework enables developers to build context and memory aware agents capable of sophisticated information retrieval and storage.

 MemoRizz provides flexible single and multi-agent architectures that allow you to instantiate agents with specifically allocated memory types—whether episodic, semantic, procedural, or working memory—tailored to your application's operational requirements.

 **Why MemoRizz?**
 - 🧠 **Persistent Memory**: Your AI agents remember conversations across sessions
-- 🔍 **Semantic Search**: Find relevant information using natural language
+- 🔍 **Semantic Search**: Find relevant information using natural language with AI Vector Search
 - 🛠️ **Tool Integration**: Automatically discover and execute functions
 - 👤 **Persona System**: Create consistent, specialized agent personalities
-- 📊 **Vector Search**: MongoDB Atlas Vector Search for efficient retrieval
+- 🗄️ **Oracle AI Database**: Built-in integration with Oracle 23ai for advanced vector search and JSON Duality Views
 - ⚡ **Semantic Cache**: Speed up responses and reduce costs with intelligent caching

 ## Key Features

 - **Persistent Memory Management**: Long-term memory storage with semantic retrieval
 - **MemAgent System**: Complete AI agents with memory, personas, and tools
-- **MongoDB Integration**: Built on MongoDB Atlas with vector search capabilities
+- **Oracle AI Database Integration**: Leverages Oracle 23ai with native vector search and JSON Relational Duality Views
 - **Tool Registration**: Automatically convert Python functions into LLM-callable tools
 - **Persona Framework**: Create specialized agent personalities and behaviors
-- **Vector Embeddings**: Semantic similarity search across all stored information
+- **Vector Embeddings**: Semantic similarity search across all stored information using Oracle AI Vector Search
 - **Semantic Cache**: Intelligent query-response caching with vector similarity matching

 ## Installation